ABendaravicius/Number-to-Text-TypeScript-/README.md

 ### Description

-A program that takea a number and returns it in English representation.
+A program that takes a number and returns it in English representation.
 Example:

 - *Input*: `420`
 - *Output*: `'four hundred twenty'`